scicolabs/data-science-ml/Jupyter.md

 - Creating Jupyter Notebook environments on AWS
 - Using very simple notebook examples to step through and interactively run code in your Jupyter Notebook environment on AWS
+- Explore Apache MXNet to develop, train and evaluate deep learning models using GPUs in AWS

 ## Sign in to the AWS Management Console